jjclinton/web-app-nova-moda/README.md

 ### socketConnector.php
 This file ensures that a connection has been made with a local running java program that is used on the VM itself.
 The java program works like a database engine.
-You just have to give it arguments and it will send the values back to you in a way that easier for the people that are working the front end
+You just have to give it arguments and it will send the values back to you in a way that easier for the people that are working on the front end.

 ```
 function connectSocket(){